facebookresearch/hydra/demos/99_hydra_configuration/logging/README.md

 This example shows you how to use your own python logging configuration file.
 Changes here are that this logger only outputs to stdout and it has a simpler log line pattern.
+Note that the resulting config will be a combination of the default logging config and your specification, With your specification overriding the default.

 .hydra/hydra.yaml
 ```yaml